Child Custody Relocation Laws

 Visitation Schedule, Travel Costs, and Modification of Child Custody

-In almost all states, the relocating parent is required to make a proposed visitation schedule, including the times and places for visitation with the noncustodial parent in the new location.
-Often this includes extended access times during major holidays, spring breaks, and summer months.
+- Propose a visitation schedule, including the times and places for visitation with the noncustodial parent in the new location.
+This may include access times during major holidays, spring breaks, and summer months.

 - Seek a court modification of the custody or visitation order (if there will be a substantial change to the existing order)

 In terms of increased travel costs, some states require a 50-50 split in increased fees.
 Other states may require the party who is moving to incur most of the transportation costs related to visitation.
 Again, because the laws vary greatly from state-state, it may be necessary to contact an experienced family law attorney in your area who can help you learn more about the child custody laws in your state.

 Can You Move Out of State During a Divorce Proceeding?

 Maybe.
 The courts make decisions based on what the best interest of the child is.
 That usually means having both parents live in the same state with shared parenting time.
 This helps ensure the child's relationship with both parents remains solid.

 But if you can show the move from your home state is within the child's best interests, the court may allow it.
 You must, however, file a motion with the court and get its approval.